dwaan/homebridge-adb/README.md

 	```
 	adb connect your-device-ip
 	```
 	If all goes well, there will be a popup window in your android device asking for debug permission.
-After you accept the request, you might want to do kill the adb server to make a fresh connection
+After you accept the request, you might want to kill the adb server to make a fresh connection
 	```
 	adb kill-server
 	```